A.I. Avenue - resources & additional documents

 Sample work generated by AI

-- Refer to the two attached documents on the right side of this page with samples of "Prompts" for AI generated work.
+• Refer to the two documents in the "Attachments" section of this page for samples of "Prompts" for AI generated work.

 Keep in mind that not saying anything at all about A.I. use in your class may be seen as an "invitation" for students to use it.
 It's easy to think, "If I mention it, they'll find out about it."
 It's everywhere already and will continue to be embedded into everyday workspaces.